biscuit-auth/biscuit/SPECIFICATIONS.md

 - string: `"hello"`
 - date in RFC 3339 format

 As an example, assuming we have the following facts: `parent(#a, #b)`, `parent(#b, #c)`, `#parent(#c, #d)`.
 If we apply the rule `grandparent(x?, z?) <- parent(x?, y?), parent(y? z?)`, we will try to replace the predicates in the body by matching facts.
-We will get the following combinations:
+We will get the following
+combinations:
 - `grandparent(#a, #c) <- parent(#a, #b), parent(#b, #c)`
 - `grandparent(#b, #d) <- parent(#b, #c), parent(#c, #d)`

 The system will now contain the two new facts `grandparent(#a, #c)` and `grandparent(#b, #d)`.
 Whenever we generate new facts, we have to reapply all of the system's rules on the facts, because some rules might give a new result.
 Once rules application does not generate any new facts, we can stop.

 #### Data types

 A *symbol* indicates a value that supports equality, set inclusion and set exclusion constraints.
 Its internal representation has no specific meaning.

 An *integer* is a signed 64 bits integer.
-It supports the following constraints: lower, larger, lower or equal, larger or equal, equal, set inclusion and set exclusion.
+It supports the following
+constraints: lower, larger, lower or equal, larger or equal, equal, set inclusion and set exclusion.

 A *string* is a suite of UTF-8 characters.
-It supports the following constraints: prefix, suffix, equak, set inclusion, set exclusion.
+It supports the following
+constraints: prefix, suffix, equal, set inclusion, set exclusion.

 A *date* is a 64 bit unsigned integer representing a TAI64.
 It supports the following constraints: before, after.

 ### Authority and ambient facts

+Facts in Biscuit's language have some specific context.

+Authority facts can only be created in the authority block, and are represented by the `#authority` symbol as the first element of a fact.
+They hold the initial rights for the token.

+Ambient facts can only be created by the verifier, and are represented by the `#ambient` symbol as the first element of a fact.
+They indicate data related to the operation the token is authorizing, and are provided by the verifier.

+Facts can also be created in blocks other than the authority block, but they will only be valid when evaluating this block's caveats.

 ### Caveats

+Caveats are logic queries evaluating conditions on authority and ambient facts.
+To validate an operation, all of a token's caveats must succeed.

+One block can contain one or more caveats.

+### Verifier

+The verifier provides information on the operation, such as the type of access ("read", "write", etc), the resource accessed, and more ambient data like the current time, source IP address, revocation lists.

 ## Format